Cleophus Cooksey Jr.: Related arrests

 Phoenix police arrested three women: Desaree Coronado (aged 23) and sisters Griselda and Liliana Vasquez (ages 24 and 26, respectively), on one count each of hindering prosecution and tampering with physical evidence.
 Both are felonies.
 Coronado was the mother of Jesus Real's child.
 She was also charged with one misdemeanor count of false reporting to law enforcement.
 Liliana Vasquez is Cleophus Cooksey Jr.'s ex-girlfriend.
 Griselda Vasquez ultimately admitted to taking a mobile phone off Real's body.
 Police say they have evidence that Liliana's car was in the area of two of the murders.

-Their bonds were set at $3,000.